AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 Features

 -   Provides dedicated hardware resources and physical isolation.
--   Uses the Intel ® OptaneTM persistent memory and is tuned for Redis applications in an end-to-end manner to provide cost-effectiveness.
+-   Uses the Intel® OptaneTM persistent memory and is tuned for Redis applications in an end-to-end manner to provide cost-effectiveness.
 -   Supports a maximum of 1,920 GiB memory \(384 GiB DRAM + 1,536 GiB Intel® OptaneTM persistent memory\), offers a CPU-to-memory ratio of 1:20, and can meet the needs of memory-intensive applications.
 -   Uses 2.5 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver an all-core turbo frequency of 3.2 GHz for consistent computing performance.
 -   Is an instance family in which all instances are I/O optimized.